-The content is divided into: Teaching approaches, Teaching activities (e.g. yarning circles), Example lessons and Teaching Indigenous students.
+The content is divided into: Teaching approaches, Teaching activities (e.g. yarning circles), and Example lessons.

 1. Teaching approaches

 Explain briefly what 8, 10, 2 ways are………

 |1.1||Knowledge Frameworks of Aboriginal and Torres Strait Islander Peoples

 Queensland Curriculum and Assessment Authority.
 Available at https://www.qcaa.qld.edu.au/about/k-12-policies/aboriginal-torres-strait-islander-perspectives/resources/frameworks (accessed January 2020)

 Provides examples of conceptual frameworks that have been used for over 60,000 years in Australia.
 These frameworks can be embedded in the curriculum to inform teachers’ pedagogy and illustrate how working, learning and doing are integrated and holistic

 One fabulous and deep resource is the website 8ways.
 The 8 ways pedagogy originated by Tyson Yukaporta in his PhD thesis work, is popular and well established.
 This website brings together a lot of work on the topic.
 It is important to note that the 8-ways pedagogy was initially designed around an effort to bring Indigenous pedagogies to the cultural interface between Indigenous learners and a non-Indigenous system.
 Like most, if not all pedagogies, there is something that can be learnt from the 8-ways approach for any student.